massalabs/station/INSTALLATION.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/massalabs/thyra/main/scripts/macos_install.sh)"
 ```

-Congratulation, your version of Thyra is now installed on your system and can be run by executing `./thyra-server` in your terminal.
+Congratulation, your version of Thyra is now installed on your system and can be run by executing `thyra-server` in your terminal.

 #### Manually